suusanp/stealth-health/m5/prototype.md

 - **Authentication and Data Protection**
   - Use of biometric authentication (Expo LocalAuthentication) for data protection and the measures taken to secure user data access.

-## Results
-- **Database and Data Security Results**
-  - Findings from the encryption efficiency and security analysis.
-- **Data Analytics Privacy Assessment**
-  - Privacy impact findings derived from analytics algorithms.
-- **User Interface Privacy Features**
-  - User feedback on the implemented transparency and control options.
-- **Data Management and Consent Mechanisms**
-  - Engagement levels and effectiveness of data retention and consent features from a user perspective.
-- **Authentication and Access Control**
-  - Assessment of biometric authentication's role in safeguarding user data.

 ## Conclusions
 - **Summary of Key Findings**: Concise overview of the significant outcomes from this prototype development.